MrDenton91/used_car_market_with_machine-learning/README.md

 * Train a model to predict the price of a car.

 ## Results
 * a number of models predicted the price of car pretty well on unseen data compared to the average.
 Gradient Boosting yielded the best results with an RMSE of 8,396.
-RMSE of the model base is 19,298 nueral network is a work in progress.
+RMSE of the model base is 19,298.

 ## Data
 Cars was scraped using 20 scrapper programs running in parrlel and stored locally on a M.2 Form Factor.